newsdev/nyt-entity-service/README.md

 * `entity`, string: The entity name, e.g., `Bank of America` or `Jared Kushner`.

 ### Optional fields
-* `force_create`, boolean: If `true`, will force the creation of a new entity despite the score.
-Default: `false`. **Note**: This will fail if the name is an EXACT match for another entity in the database.
-In this case, the exact matching entity will be returned.
-* `create_if_below`, float: If the fuzzy match score is below this threshold, a new entity will be created.
-Default: `0.80`
+* `create_if_below`, integer: If the fuzzy match score is below this threshold, a new entity will be created.
+Default: `80`
-* `dry_run`, boolean: If `true`, will return without committing any changes to the Entity database.
-Default: `false`.